 Eat, Drink, Shop

 Beechworth is a haven for artisan wines, beers, regional produce, great cafés, restaurants and retail therapy.
 This is a vibrant, friendly country town with the essentials including excellent coffee, sure to make the most seasoned city goer gloriously happy.
-Wander the two main streets to find excellent pub fare at the Empire Hotel and dine in at cosy bistros including the Ox & Hound and the Press Room Wine Bar.
+Wander the two main streets to find excellent pub fare at the Empire Hotel, dine in at cosy bistros including the Ox & Hound and for casual gourmet pizza and excellent craft beer, Bridge Road Brewers.
 And don't miss a true dining treat at the two hatted Provenance Restaurant.

 Beechworth is the place to get your wheels spinning.
 We have the sealed Murray to Mountains Rail Trail just next to 1860, the Beechworth Mountain Bike Park 2km away and many excellent gravel trails for those who like their wheels knobbly and fat.